ghgoodreau/ghgoodreau.github.io/about.md

 - I was eliminated in the final round of an elementary school spelling bee because I misspelled buffet.
 I still think about it.

-Some technologies I have been working with:
+Some languages I have been working with:

+- Java
 - HTML
 - CSS
-- Javascript
+- JavaScript
-- Java
+- R/RStudio